-Kampar Regency has carried out simultaneous village head elections based on Regent Regulation Number 54 of 2019 concerning the Implementation of Wavy Village Simultaneous Head Elections.
+Kampar Regency has carried out simultaneous village head elections based on Regent Regulation Number 54 of 2019 the concerning Implementation Simultaneous Wavy Village Head Elections.
 However, in practice, several problems need to be overcome.
 First, the emergence of village head election disputes at the State Administrative High Court created tensions and hindered the legal village head decision process.
 Second, the high cost of holding village head elections simultaneously burdens the regional government budget.
 Concrete steps are needed to manage and allocate the budget wisely to ensure the smooth implementation of village head elections in the future.

-In addition, the implementation of simultaneous village head elections also obstacles encountered regarding supervision and coordination.
-It is difficult to conduct effective oversight by involving many villages simultaneously, thus increasing the potential for lawlessness and fraud.
+In addition, the implementation of simultaneous village head elections also encountered obstacles regarding supervision and coordination.
+It is difficult to conduct effective oversight by involving villages simultaneously, increasing the potential for lawlessness and fraud.
 The high political temperature at the village level is also a challenge in maintaining stability and peace during the village head election process.
-Other phenomena that arose during the simultaneous village head elections also need to be examined to identify potential problems and seek appropriate solutions.
+Other phenomena that arose during simultaneous village head elections also need to be examined to identify potential problems and seek appropriate solutions.
 The regional government needs to thoroughly evaluate the process for selecting the third batch of village heads, which will be participated by 100 villages in November 2021, to increase the efficiency and effectiveness of implementing village head elections in the future.